allenwang-git/ECE6122/lab4/README.md

 ### BUild on pace-ice (GCC-10.1)
 I have provide the executable file in this folder, if you want to build again, please follow the guide:
-(Following steps can not be run in vnc command line, only vpn command line works)
+(**Following steps can not be run in VNC, only vpn command line can build without errors**)
 ```
 cd lab4
-./gccBuild.sh
+sh ./gccBuild.sh
 ```

 ## Run